Category:

 During the Second World War, the site became a weapon and fuel base, which led to a rapid expansion of the railway network in this area.
 Transports were growing rapidly in all possible directions.
 Eventually This caused an urgent need to expand shunting yards and increase the capacity of the lines.
 The Germans build new, larger turntables and workshops enabling the operation of steam locomotives.
 Lokomotywownia Pyskowice was an important hub for the Third Reich, in fact, they wanted to create one of the largest railway junctions in this part of Europe.

-During the 1960s starts the electrification of many important railway junctions.
+During the 1960s starts the electrification of many essential railway junctions.
 Lokomotywownia Pyskowice is still an essential place for traveling and for the mining industry.
 Unfortunately, the 1990s are not that kind for the rail yard.

 Built 1902